 Her role involves supporting placement students’ career development, ensuring they leave IBM fully informed, having maximised every opportunity and developed their employability.

-So if you are studying analytics, but are passionate about recycling, then look at that companies policy on environmental issues and use that as a hook.
+So if you are studying analytics, but are passionate about recycling, then look at the company’s policy on environmental issues and use that as a hook.”

 Situation – what is the situation?